addiction chronic pain

 • Medical management, such as chiropractic work and massage

-"If you have chronic pain, it's important to have realistic goals," Dr. Bulat says.
+"If you have chronic pain, it's important to have realistic goals," Dr. Trahan says.
 "You will probably always have some pain, but there are a variety of things we can do to help you maximize your quality of life and enjoy daily activities."

 Being proactive and aware before you begin taking any type of pain medication can help reduce your risk of complications and addiction.
 If you or a loved one are suffering from challenges related to chronic pain and become addicted to medication, it's important to see a pain management and addiction specialist.